 Enjoy the Blue Ridge Parkway by exploring some of its many hiking trails near Asheville.
 There’s a big variety of hikes, ranging from easy strolls to strenuous climbs.
-Since finding the perfect day hike that offers plenty of mountain scenery can be a challenge, we created the Top 15 Quick & Easy Parkway Hikes.
-All of these hiking trails are easy to find and less than four miles, while providing plenty of reward for all fitness levels.
-For a full page guide with photos of each hike, click the links.
+Since finding the perfect day hike that offers plenty of mountain scenery can be a challenge, we've put together our list of the Top 16 Quick & Easy Parkway Hikes.
+All of these hiking trails are easy to find and less than four miles while providing plenty of rewards for all fitness levels.
+For a full-page guide with photos of each hike, click the links.

 Blue Ridge Parkway Ranger Guided Hikes near Asheville

 If you prefer a guided group hike, meet up on Friday mornings during the summer and fall with a Park Ranger.
 They usually announce locations about 10-14 days in advance, so check back here for the latest options during summer and fall.
 Bring water, wear sturdy shoes or boots, and prepare for changing weather.
 For more information, call 828-298-5330, extension 304.
 Free admission.